soto-nicole/sem-coursework/use-cases/use-case-1.md

 ## EXTENSIONS

-1.**Area does not exist**:
+1. **Area does not exist**:
    - Marketing team informs the requester that the area data was requested for does not exist.

 ## SUB-VARIATIONS